stevegbrooks/commodify/documentation/outline.md

 Incorporation of prices into the database, allowing the user not only to explore the relationship between commodity supply and demand and climate, but also with market prices.

 ### High-level application design
+The dashboard page will show a range of important statistics for commodities and the weather that affects those commodities.
+For the most part those statistics will be based on the most recent observations.
+The dashboard will be arranged by commodity, so for exmple there might be a corn section that shows predicted corn production, consumption and ending stocks for the current year and average rainall and precipitation relative to normal last month for the major corn-producing states.

+The search page will initially show buttons allowing the user to select a commodity sector, for example 'grains', or 'petroleum'.
+After selecting one of these options the user will be presented with the option to search for country or state level data, and will then be shown drop-down menus for the data available.
+For example, these might be one drop-dowwn menu for states, one for commodity attributes (e.g. acreage or yield), and one for the period to be selected.
+The will also be the option to add weather data to the search, so for example the user might request to see annual average temperatures for the selected states.
+Once the 'Search' button is pressed, the user will see the requested data in tabular form, and, where possible, illustrated by charts and maps.
+For example, a request for US corn production for the years 2010 to 2020 might return such a bar chart.
+A search concerning US corn yields might show a map of the US with states coloured according to yield.

 ### Entity-relationship diagram